Perpetual Inventory System

 Perpetual vs Periodic Inventory System: What’s the Difference?

 Perpetual and periodic inventory systems are usually interchangeably used terms since they have a similar accounting process.
-However, especially with the rise of new technologies within the accounting world, the perpetual inventory system has evolved into a much-preferred accounting method for big-scale businesses in particular.
+However, especially with the rise of new technologies within the accounting world, it has evolved into a much-preferred accounting method for big-scale businesses in particular.

 A periodic inventory system is favoured by small and medium-sized companies simply because this method allows them to schedule inventory audits throughout each year.
 Regular inventory counts are usually conducted a few times during the year or, in some cases, at the end of each month.
 This method does not provide real-time inventory information, which is the biggest challenge that it offers to companies.
 Managers may not always have accurate inventory levels or the right amount of demand forecasts at hand, making the periodic inventory method an unreliable accounting tracking system when ensuring a lack of stock-outs.